Review | ‘Far Cry 6’ review in progress: A glitchfest that’s too big to wrangle

-In Ubisoft’s newest entry to the Far Cry franchise, players are unleashed on the island paradise of Yara, a thinly-veiled analogue to Cuba.
+In Ubisoft’s newest entry to the Far Cry franchise, players are unleashed on the island paradise of Yara, a thinly veiled analogue to Cuba.
 The island, having undergone a series of revolutions and crises, exists in a state of enforced calm under the dictator Antón Castillo.
 Yaran tobacco, produced by the labor of enslaved people and fertilized with a highly toxic chemical, is a key ingredient in “Viviro,” a miracle cure for cancer.
 Under Castillo, the manufacturing of Viviro has led to newfound prosperity (for some) and an opportunity for the nation to vault back onto the global stage.

-In the game’s opening hour, however, the protagonist witnesses — as if passing through a haunted house, —a parade of the evils that prop up Castillo’s rule.
+In the game’s opening hour, however, the protagonist witnesses — as if passing through a haunted house — a parade of the evils that prop up Castillo’s rule.
 Shaken, she commits to a group of guerrillas named Libertad, who hope to rid the island of the Castillo family and introduce liberal democratic values.
 But “Far Cry 6” is also, par for the course for this franchise, an exotic vacation.
 The revolution will wait patiently as you pause to feed pelicans, race assorted vehicles, befriend dogs and crocodiles, get drunk, look for treasure, fight sharks and, most importantly, pick up glowing “materials” scattered across the map.

 I’ve cleared approximately one-third of Yara’s map, making inroads into the heart of the island and its capital city.
 At this stage, I feel comfortable opining on the game’s basic systems — which will feel familiar to anyone who is even ambiently aware of how Far Cry games work.
-These are, I predict, unlikely to changing radically as the game goes on.
+These are, I predict, unlikely to change radically as the game goes on.

 Despite its attempts at mirroring a real place, Yara, as a simulation of an island, falls squarely in the uncanny valley.
 Your enjoyment of the gameplay is likely to hinge on how much this bothers you.
 My first few hours with the game, as I acquainted myself with the brain-dead virtual denizens of Yara, felt awful.
 I watched AI drivers, honking, run over their fellow Yarans in the streets.
 In one mission, all of my opponents marched, single file, past me out of the military base I was sent to infiltrate, leaving it ripe for (an anticlimactic) plundering.